programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 ```
 plot(MembersPer10K, log(ChurchesPer10K+1))
 ```
 Most often, we are going to be comparing data points to our historical data, but we can also inspect for other relationships.
-For example.
-Here is scatterplot of race and per capita income in linear form:
+For example, here is scatterplot of race and per capita income in linear form:
 ```
 plot(WhitePer10K,dataM$BD5AA1990)
 ```
-Below we see the results of the above code.We see what is described as a positive correlation.
+Below we see the results of the above code.
+We see what is described as a positive correlation.
 As the percentage of white people increases, the per-capita income rises accordingly.
 We can measure that statistically, but we can also see it visually.

 ![Plot.png](../images/geospatial-data-analysis/Plot.png "Scatterplot of White people to per-capita income")